KingKivo/IntamaBR/README.md

 # IntamaBR
 my own personal version of Zest by Orion on IOS.
 Much like the inspiration, it will also be module based.
+To be honest I mainly started this project for my own interests and to make a private app for my close circle.
+But in planning it out in my head I also want to polish my programming skills and get better and learn more and I think documenting it here will be helpful to that.
+Any insights or help will be infinitly appreciated.